firedrakeproject/firedrake/docs/source/visualisation.rst

    order geometry via subdividing cells into smaller linear cells.
 Chord Error is a tessellation error metric, the distance between the midpoint of any edge on the tessellated geometry and a corresponding point in the original geometry.
-Field Error is analgous to Chord Error: the error of the field on the tessellated data is compared pointwise to the original data at the midpoints of the edges of the tessellated geometry and the corresponding points on the original geometry.
+Field Error is analogous to Chord Error: the error of the field on the tessellated data is compared pointwise to the original data at the midpoints of the edges of the tessellated geometry and the corresponding points on the original geometry.
 The Maximum Number of Subdivisions is the